THE GROWTH OF THE UNFAIR RACIAL CLICHE ALERT

 1989 was the year that Driving Miss Daisy won a treasure trove of awards.
 It's the story of a black man named Hoke (Morgan Freeman - nominated for an Oscar), who drives a bitter old racist lady named Daisy Werthen (Jessica Tandy - won an Oscar), and the nice genteel white folks (the Werthen family) who take kindly to an old black man sitting in the same car as a white woman.

-From the pen of Alfred Uhry (won an Oscar, script based on his play) and in the hands of director Bruce Beresford (went on to direct a number of "racially sensitive" movies like Mister Johnson, Black Robe, and A Good Man In Africa) the lesson of Driving Miss Daisy seems to be that, even while you are keeping your servants repressed beneath your boot, you don't have to press so hard.
+From the pen of Georgia white man Alfred Uhry (script based on his play - won a Pulitzer from an all white jury and an Oscar from an overwhelming base of white voters) and in the hands of white Australian director Bruce Beresford (went on to direct a number of "racially sensitive" movies like Mister Johnson, Black Robe, and A Good Man In Africa), and presente by an all-white production team, the moral racial lesson of Driving Miss Daisy seems to be that, even while you are keeping your servants repressed beneath your boot, you don't have to press so hard!

-Driving Miss Daisy swept the Oscars, winning 4 in all with another 6 in nomination (the original play won a Pulitzer).
+Driving Miss Daisy swept the Oscars, winning 4 in all with another 6 in nomination (the original play won that Pulitzer).
 If you watch the movie these days it just makes you wince.
+They thought THIS was a "funny, touching, irresistible story" of racial tolerance and behavior?
 What the hell were they thinking back then?

 Nobody here is really a good guy, save perhaps for the 3rd tier characters of the old folks, Mother Sister (Ruby Dee) and Da Mayor (Ossie Davis) who can only sit by and watch as the daily rage, frustration, and bigotry of their block, rise with the mercury.